Be an effective Horticultural Manager

 “Professional managers in horticulture are scarce and opportunities abound for those with the good solid qualifications this course delivers.
 If you are ready to advance your career, or have aspirations beyond the average, then this management focussed course (that also encourages thorough horticultural knowledge) will enable you to fulfil your goals.” - Adriana Fraser Cert.Hort., Cert.Child Care, Adv.Cert.App.Mgt., Cert IV Assessment and Training, Adv.Dip.Hort, ACS Tutor.

-Note that each module in the Professional -Advanced Diploma In Horticultural Management is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 4 in Horticultural Management is a short course in its own right, and may be studied separately.

 This course provides a broad based foundation to allow you to adapt to and work in different sectors of the industry.
 Whatever is in vogue at different times throughout your career, this course will prepare you to move into and adapt to working in that part of the industry.